umasslowellmj/FP3/README.md

 <i>Edit this file to make your report!</i>

 ### Team Members
-github names and real names
+* github names and real names.
+* Teams of less than two members, or more than four members must get written permission from Mark in advance.

 ### A Team Name
 for the purpose of creating a github group